-This study is with health professionals rather than patients.
+This study involved HPs rather than patients.
 A number of research plans were discussed during multiple conversations over a 15-month period and involving the paediatric-adolescent-adult DSD services at Great Ormond Street Hospital and University College London Hospitals in the UK.
-The eventual research programme was based on the comments and feedback from the large multi-disciplinary team, the literature reviews, and the ethical considerations.
+The eventual research programme was based on the comments and feedback from the large multidisciplinary teams, literature reviews and ethical considerations.
 The analysis was presented to the teams above before the manuscript was finalised and submitted.